SOLUTION TO POOR CHARACTER

-A life fundamental skill.
-Each day, commit to having holy hands.
+A fundamental life skill: Each day, commit to having holy hands.
 Take a moral inventory.
-Intentionally forgive any and all past experiences both toward self and others.
+Intentionally forgive any and all past failures and negative experiences both toward self and others.

-Give it up to God when in a battle with past scars.
-Ask with the past offenses of others and your own sins.
+Give it up to God when in a battle with itching scars from past sins.

 Ask yourself this question, “Do I want to hold on to these past scars or do I want clean, holy hands?”

 Paul inspired Timothy to live with clean, holy hands.
 The reward is freedom from poor character.
 It’s worth the cost of being obedient to our Lord.